bparanj/crystal/electronics/components/transistor.md

 - Sensor signals: Voltage changes represent physical measurements (temperature, pressure, etc.)
 - Radio signals: Varying electromagnetic waves carry audio/video information

-Would you like me to elaborate on any particular type of signal or how they're processed in electronic systems?

 PENDING

 Illustrate this concept using a diagram.